 The Queen Elizabeth Hospital is the main public health care facility in Barbados, along with four district hospitals for geriatric care, a mental health hospital, two small rehabilitation facilities, an AIDS Hostel, a children's development centre, and a nutrition centre (Canadian Trade Commissioner Service, 2010).
-There are also eight polyclinics (primary care and public health clinics) throughout the country.
+There are also eight polyclinics (primary care clinics) throughout the country.